Blog

 6. Equals

-Equals is a spreadsheet with live data connections.
-Equals can reduce manual work in Excel or Sheets without having to rebuild the system.
+Equals is a spreadsheet with live data connections, reducing manual work in Excel or Sheets without forcing you to rebuild your system.

 Best for: spreadsheet-native founders.